-The Service Manager (Roads) is responsible for specifying the level of winter maintenance service required whilst the Team Leader (Network), is responsible for implementing this service through the Service's Operations Unit.
-The contact address/telephone numbers is provided in Appendix A.
+The Service Manager (Roads & Transportation) is responsible for specifying the level of winter maintenance service required for carriageways.
+The Team Leader (Network, Projects & Lighting, Roads & Transportation), is responsible for implementing this service through the Service's Operations Unit for carriageways.
+The Service Manager (Grounds & Waste) is responsible for specifying the level of winter maintenance service required for footways, footpaths etc., and for implementing this service through the Grounds Service.
+The contact address/telephone numbers are provided in Appendix A.